WIOA Billable Time Guidelines

 WIOA Billable Time Task Matrix

-Quick reference for the most common workforce development activities and how auditors classify them.
+Quick reference for common workforce activities and audit classification.

 Task CategoryBillable StatusRegulatory Basis